apache/infrastructure-website/content/pages/asf-pelican-build.md

 Title: ASF-Pelican build process

+In 2019 Infra created ASF-Pelican as a structure and template for projects to use to build their websites, and for the ASF's own website.

+In 2024, Infra moved from ASF-Pelican to the ASF **Infrastructure Pelican Action** GitHub Action to perform the same functions without being closely tied to BuildBot.
+The repository for this GHA is <a href="https//:github.com/apache/infrastructure-actions/tree/main/pelican" target="_blank">github.com/apache/infrastructure-actions/tree/main/pelican</a>.

-For websites using the ASf-Pelican template and the <a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican static site generator</a>, configure the build using the `pelicanconf.py` settings.
+For websites using the ASf-Pelican template, configure the build using the `pelicanconf.py` settings.

 ## Pelican theme